hypermoist/Hemis/README.md

 (3) Decentralized Governance System: A DAO built on top of the tier two Gamemasters network, enabling a monthly community treasury, proposals submission and decentralized voting.

-(4) Fast Transactions: Through the use of fast block times and the tier two network, hemis is committed to continue researching new and better instant transactions mechanisms.
+(4) Fast Transactions: Through the use of fast block times and the tier two network, Hemis is committed to continue researching new and better instant transactions mechanisms.

-(5) Ease of Use: hemis is determined to offer the best possible graphical interface for a core node/wallet.
+(5) Ease of Use: Hemis is determined to offer the best possible graphical interface for a core node/wallet.
 A full featured graphical product for new and advanced users.

-A lot more information and specs at [hemis.org](https://www.hemis.org/).
-Join the community at [hemis Discord](https://discordapp.com/invite/jzqVsJd).
+A lot more information and specs at [Hemis.org](https://www.Hemis.org/).
+Join the community at [Hemis Discord](https://discordapp.com/invite/jzqVsJd).

 ## License
-hemis Core is released under the terms of the MIT license.
-See [COPYING](https://github.com/hemis-Project/hemis/blob/master/COPYING) for more information or see https://opensource.org/licenses/MIT.
+Hemis Core is released under the terms of the MIT license.
+See [COPYING](https://github.com/Hemis-Project/Hemis/blob/master/COPYING) for more information or see https://opensource.org/licenses/MIT.

 ## Development Process

 The master branch is regularly built (see doc/build-*.md for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/hemis-Project/hemis/tags) are created regularly from release branches to indicate new official, stable release versions of hemis Core.
+[Tags](https://github.com/Hemis-Project/Hemis/tags) are created regularly from release branches to indicate new official, stable release versions of Hemis Core.

-The contribution workflow is described in [CONTRIBUTING.md](https://github.com/hemis-Project/hemis/blob/master/CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](https://github.com/hemis-Project/hemis/blob/master/doc/developer-notes.md).
+The contribution workflow is described in [CONTRIBUTING.md](https://github.com/Hemis-Project/Hemis/blob/master/CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](https://github.com/Hemis-Project/Hemis/blob/master/doc/developer-notes.md).

 ## Testing